Akshaydotcom/tabapay-assignment/README.md

 Open Browser with the url given by last command.

 To check production, run "npm run build"

+### Backend Installation ###
+Please run the following commands:
+1. npm init
+2. npm install express
+3. node index.js

+Also, please make sure that the Backend Server is Up and running when checking the Webpage.

 ### Note ###
 1. Also, if the need arises, we could use pagination on top of the existing responsive page in case of more categories, and/or more textual information.